Cobham College: Conversion to almshouses

 The building formerly housing the chantry priests remained uninhabited until 1597, when William Brooke, 10th Baron Cobham (1527–1597), son of the 9th Baron, in his will provided funds for the establishment of 21 almshouses within the abandoned building, to house poor and worthy local elderly people.
 The old buildings were accordingly divided up into 21 separate dwellings, each having one room on the first floor and one on the ground floor, with its own entrance door.
 A brass plate above each of the entrance doors names the parish electing the occupying pensioner within.

 Modernisation

 In 1981 the interior of the college was consolidated to form 13 self-contained dwellings, still in use for charitable purposes.
-Today the building is managed as a charity operated by "The New College of Cobham (retirement properties)", offering 29 low-rent 1-bedroom dwellings, with resident management staff and lounge, laundry-room, guest facilities and garden.
-Qualifying residents must be of the Anglican faith (members of the Church of England) and formerly resident in one of the following nearby parishes: Chalk, Cliffe, Cobham, Cooling, Cuxton, Gravesend, Halling, Higham, Hoo, St Mary Hoo, Shorue and Strood.
+Today the building is managed as a charity operated by "The New College of Cobham", offering 29 low-rent 1-bedroom dwellings, with resident management staff and lounge, laundry-room, guest facilities and garden.
+Qualifying residents must be of the Anglican faith (members of the Church of England) and formerly resident in one of the following nearby parishes: Chalk, Cliffe, Cobham, Cooling, Cuxton, Gravesend, Halling, Higham, Hoo, St Mary Hoo, Shorne and Strood.